mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 ### IT IS TINY AND LIGHTWEIGHT

 The file is tiny in size.
-At the time of this writing and the first public commit of this the file size including all the commenting "which nginx ignores" currently at a mere 135 kb in size and containing over 4500 bad domains and IP addresses.
+At the time of this writing and the first public commit of this the file size including all the commenting "which nginx ignores" currently at **a mere 135 kb in size** and already containing over 4500 bad domains and IP addresses.
 It is so lightweight that Nginx does not even know it's there.
 It already contains thousands of entries - total updated at the top of this README.

 ### IT IS ACCURATE AND IS FALSE POSITIVE PROOF